-1061 is seen here with "Fenchurch" during the time when it was operational in the late sixties or early seventies.
+1061 is seen here with Terrier 'Fenchurch' during the time when it was operational in the late sixties or early seventies.

 Structurally reasonably sound, but requiring work on its doors and panelling, it also has a complete, but partially non-authentic, interior.
 Reconstruction of the interior could be achieved by copying that in similar coaches which still survive complete.
-Since both it and No.1084 (3363) are in the "Ashford Gothic" style, they form a good "pair" for either end of a Birdcage Trio set, and following the restoration of the latter, it can only, hopefully, be a matter of time before 1061 is similarly overhauled.
+Since both it and No. 1084 (3363) are in the "Ashford Gothic" style, they form a good "pair" for either end of a Birdcage Trio set, and following the restoration of the latter, it can only, hopefully, be a matter of time before 1061 is similarly overhauled.
+In the interim it has been stored under tarpaulins, and latterly in the new OP4 shed.

 Type: Composite Birdcage Brake (later all Third)